 Here are the results from a uniaxial compression test on a chloroprene rubber with 7 vol% carbon black.
 I ran this test in a basement lab at M.I.T. many years ago.
 In the test I compressed a cylindrical specimen (diameter about 28 mm, height about 12 mm) to a true strain of -0.58 and then held the strain constant for 10 min.
 I then continued to compress the specimen to a true strain of -0.77, followed by unloading to a strain of -0.58.
 Finally, the specimen was unloaded to zero stress.
 As you may have guessed, the test specimen had the geometry specified in ASTM D575 “Standard Test Methods for Rubber Properties in Compression”.
 I think that the test results are really interesting, specifically the large amount of relaxation and the difference in relaxation depending on the past deformation history.
+The purpose of this article is to show how to use this data to predict the long-term stress relaxation response of this material.

 How can one extract the relaxation data to longer relaxation times (for a rubber).